syncrosim/pysyncrosim/docs/quickstart.rst

 .. code-block:: pycon

     # View a summary of all Datasheets associated with the Scenario
-    >>> myScenario.datasheets()
+    >>> my_scenario.datasheets()
                 Package                              Name                Display Name
-    0  helloworldTime   helloworldTime_InputDatasheet   InputDatasheet
-    1  helloworldTime  helloworldTime_OutputDatasheet  OutputDatasheet
+    0              core              core_AutoGenTagValue  Auto Generation Tag Values 1              core                     core_Pipeline                    Pipeline
+    2         corestime       corestime_DistributionValue               Distributions
+    3         corestime                corestime_External                    External
+    4         corestime   corestime_ExternalVariableValue          External Variables
+    5         corestime         corestime_Multiprocessing     Spatial Multiprocessing
+    6  helloworldTimePy   helloworldTimePy_InputDatasheet              InputDatasheet
+    7  helloworldTimePy  helloworldTimePy_OutputDatasheet             OutputDatasheet
-    2  helloworldTime       helloworldTime_RunControl      Run Control
+    8  helloworldTimePy       helloworldTimePy_RunControl                 Run Control

+Above, we can see that some Datasheets belong to the ``core`` or ``corestime`` Packages.
+These are Datasheets that come bundled with the SyncroSim software and are not specific to the ``helloworldTimePy`` Package.

 If we want to see more information about each Datasheet, such as the scope of the Datasheet or if it only accepts a single row of data, we can set the ``optional`` argument to ``True``.

 .. code-block:: pycon

     # View detailed summary of all Datasheets associated with a Scenario
-    >>> myScenario.datasheets(optional=True)
+    >>> my_scenario.datasheets(optional=True)
-          Scope         Package                            Name     Display Name  \
+        Scope           Package                              Name  \
-    0  Scenario  helloworldTime   helloworldTime_InputDatasheet   InputDatasheet
+    0  Scenario              core              core_AutoGenTagValue
-    1  Scenario  helloworldTime  helloworldTime_OutputDatasheet  OutputDatasheet
+    1  Scenario              core                     core_Pipeline
-    2  Scenario  helloworldTime       helloworldTime_RunControl      Run Control
+    2  Scenario         corestime       corestime_DistributionValue

-      Is Single Is Output
+    3  Scenario         corestime                corestime_External
+    4  Scenario         corestime   corestime_ExternalVariableValue
+    5  Scenario         corestime         corestime_Multiprocessing
+    6  Scenario  helloworldTimePy   helloworldTimePy_InputDatasheet
+    7  Scenario  helloworldTimePy  helloworldTimePy_OutputDatasheet
+    8  Scenario  helloworldTimePy       helloworldTimePy_RunControl

+                    Display Name Is Single Is Output  Display Member   Data 0  Auto Generation Tag Values        No        No             NaN  False 1                    Pipeline        No        No             NaN  False
+    2               Distributions        No        No             NaN  False
-    0       Yes        No
+    3                    External       Yes        No             NaN  False
+    4          External Variables        No        No             NaN  False 5     Spatial Multiprocessing       Yes        No             NaN  False 6              InputDatasheet       Yes        No             NaN  False
-    1        No        No
+    7             OutputDatasheet        No        No             NaN  False
-    2       Yes        No
+    8                 Run Control       Yes        No             NaN  False

 From this output we can see the the ``RunControl`` Datasheet and ``InputDatasheet`` only accept a single row of data (i.e. ``Is Single = Yes``).
 This is something to consider when we configure our model inputs.

 To view a specific Datasheet rather than just a DataFrame of available Datasheets, set the ``name`` parameter in the :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method to the name of the Datasheet you want to view.
 The general syntax of the name is: "<name of package>_<name of Datasheet>".
-From the list of Datasheets above, we can see that there are three Datasheets specific to the ``helloworldTime`` package.
+From the list of Datasheets above, we can see that there are three Datasheets specific to the ``helloworldTimePy`` package.

 .. code-block:: pycon

     # View the input Datasheet for the Scenario
-    >>> myScenario.datasheets(name = "helloworldTime_InputDatasheet")
+    >>> my_scenario.datasheets(name = "helloworldTimePy_InputDatasheet")
     Empty DataFrame
     Columns: [m, b]
     Index: []